 Currently, there is no identified cure for IBD.
 However, many people find that Remicade puts their disease into remission.
 As a result, they are able to return to a high functioning lifestyle.
 Remicade infusions help patients get back into the gym, work, or school by blocking the action of TNF protein.

 Side effects of Remicade

 - risk of cancer

 Remicade may not cause any side effects for short term use.
 However, the longer you are on the medication the greater the risk of developing side effects.
 These include fever, chills, aches, rashes and other problems.
 More importantly, you should avoid exposure to anything that can promote infection.
+It carries a significant risk for tuberculosis and fungal infections that can be deadly to patients.
 Serious infections are a side effect, treat any open sores or wounds as soon as possible.
 Identify a possible infection by monitoring body temperature, presence of coughs, fatigue, tender and warm skin.

 Risk of cancer with IBD medication

 - colon cancer

 - breast cancer

 One of the things to talk over with your doctor is the risk of cancer.
 Remicade.com lists cancer, COPD, liver disease, heart attack, psoriasis and other issues as side effects to watch out for after infusion.
 The increased risk of cancer is higher in patients with family history.
 Additionally, young patients carry significant risk for lymphoma.